Transfer Credit Criteria & Requirements

 - Courses will be assigned UWG course numbers if they are determined to be exact UWG equivalents.
 Discipline equivalents are determined by the appropriate academic department.
 Elective credit (1XXX-4XXX) will be assigned if a course cannot be deemed an exact UWG equivalent.

-- For elective credit to substitute for a UWG course, written approval from the respective department chair is required (see Transfer Credit Re-Evaluation Form).
+- For elective credit to substitute for a UWG course, written approval from the respective department chair is required (see Transfer Credit Re-Evaluation Form (PDF, 193K)).

 - In order to determine how transfer credit can be used in a particular program of study, please refer to the University Undergraduate Catalog.
 Carefully review the Core Curriculum requirements as well as the Program of Study requirements.
 If you have questions, please contact the advisement center/department of your major.
 Take a copy of your transfer evaluation with you to Advisement/Orientation.